Booker scores 24 points, Suns beat Mavs for 10th straight

 AP Sports Writer

-That’s a big reason they’re riding the longest current winning streak in the NBA.

-Booker scored 24 points, Deandre Ayton had 19 points and 13 rebounds and the Suns ran their winning streak to 10 games, beating the Dallas Mavericks 105-98.
-It’s the longest winning streak for the Suns since the 2009-10 season.
+PHOENIX (AP) — Devin Booker scored 24 points, Deandre Ayton had 19 points and 13 rebounds and the Phoenix Suns ran their winning streak to 10 games, beating the Dallas Mavericks 105-98 on Wednesday night.

-“We didn’t shoot a great number tonight but when we needed it, guys just stepped up,” coach Monty Williams said.
-“We have the mentality of, ‘Let it fly.'”

 Dallas lost for the second time in the last seven games.
 The Mavericks were playing their first game this season without star guard Luka Doncic, who suffered sprains to his left knee and ankle in the waning moments of a victory over Denver on Monday.

 Even without their best player, the balanced Mavericks nearly won.
-Tim Hardaway Jr. scored 22 points, Kristaps Porzingis added 21 and Jalen Brunson had 18.
+Tim Hardaway Jr. scored 22 points, Kristaps Porzingis added 21, and Jalen Bruson had 18.

-“The guys played hard, gave us a chance to win on the road against the Western Conference champs, who also have won nine in a row,” Mavericks coach Jason Kidd said.
-“Everyone in that locker room executed the game plan.
-We just missed some shots down the stretch and they didn’t.”

-Said Brunson: “We had control of it but they are a good team.
-They went to the Finals for a reason.”

 The game was tight throughout, though the Mavericks usually had a slight advantage.
 Booker gave the Suns their first lead of the fourth quarter at 87-86 when he made a driving layup with 5:32 left.